tmoens/zebrafish-facility-manager/Deployment.md

 Here is a friendly article for [how to install MariaDB securely on Debian](https://www.digitalocean.com/community/tutorials/how-to-install-mariadb-on-debian-10).
 Later, when you go to create individual databases for each zebrafish facility, the guide will assume you have followed the good, secure procedure described there.
+You will have created an administrative user called admin, which you will use to create  databases for each facility.
+You must remember the password for that administrative user.

 ### Web Server